 Can I apply for BAföG?

-How do I apply for BAföG?
+Where can I apply for BAföG?

 How much do I have to pay back?